Child Custody in Nevada (2026)

 Mediation

 Nevada courts frequently order mediation in contested custody disputes.
 Many counties have established family mediation programs as part of the court system.
+Clark County (Las Vegas) and Washoe County (Reno) both operate family mediation centers that handle a high volume of custody disputes.
 Mediation provides an opportunity for parents to negotiate custody and visitation arrangements with the help of a neutral third party before the matter proceeds to trial.

 Modification of Custody Orders